 - Dairy has components that inhibit some digestive enzymes.

-Aside from avoiding these foods, supplementing with more digestive enzymes can also ensure healthy digestion when you do consume foods with enzyme inhibitors.
+Aside from avoiding these foods, supplementing with more digestive enzymes can also ensure healthy digestion when consumed with enzyme inhibitors.

 Damaged gut lining

 A “leaky gut” can occur when the gut lining is damaged.
 Leaky gut syndrome increases intestinal permeability, allowing the entry of toxins and bacteria into the bloodstream.
-Since many enzymes are secreted from the gut lining, damage to it can lead to low production of digestive enzymes.
-Besides enzymes, antimicrobial substances and immunoglobulins are secreted to fight off pathogens.
+Since many enzymes are secreted from the gut lining, damage can lead to low production of digestive enzymes.
+Besides enzymes, antimicrobial substances, and immunoglobulins are secreted to fight off pathogens.

 Injuries to the cells that line the gut can disrupt their role in food digestion, nutrient absorption, and protection of the human body from microbes.
 Furthermore, injuries to the cells that secrete enzymes and stomach acid can lead to low enzyme activity, thus resulting in suboptimal digestion.

 The damaged gut lining can be caused by:

 - unhealthy stress response